 He has served consecutive terms on the executive committee of the Illinois Trial Lawyers Association, where he has co-chaired the Medical Negligence Committee and the Publications Committee.

 On June 9th, 2012, Mr. Phillips was elected President Elect of the Illinois Trial Lawyers Association at their annual meeting in Oak Brook, Illinois.
-He is set to become the president of the Illinois Trial Lawyers Association in 2013.
+He served as President of the Illinois Trial Lawyers Association in 2013.